EnriOv/task-tracker-app/README.md

 # What is it?

-An application to keep track of the pending and completed tasks.
+The user interface for an application to keep track of the pending and completed tasks using React.js.

 # What I've learned?

 - How to use React basics.
-- What are Componentes and how to create them.
+- What are Components and how to create them.
 - What are Props.
 - How to use React hooks like useState and useEffect.